tomdavenport/agency/_posts/2015-01-25-beginner-guide-to-markdown.md

 ## How to write in Bold and Italics in Markdown

-To write in *italics*, just wrap a word or sentance in one star, like this.
+To write in *italics*, just wrap a word or sentence in one star, like this.

-`To write in *italics*, just wrap a word or sentance in one star, like this.`
+`To write in *italics*, just wrap a word or sentence in one star, like this.`

-To write in **bold**, just wrap a word or sentance in two stars, like this.
+To write in **bold**, just wrap a word or sentence in two stars, like this.

-`To write in **bold**, just wrap a word or sentance in two stars.`
+`To write in **bold**, just wrap a word or sentence in two stars.`

 You can do bold *and* italics on the same word with three stars, but that would look terrible.
 Don't do that.

 ## How to write lists in Markdown

 Lists are so easy.
 Just write a dash at the start of each line, or a number at the start of each line for a numbered list.
-They'll come out as proper bulleted or numbered lists when your content appears online.
+They'll come out as proper bullet or numbered lists when your content appears online.

 `- Bulleted list`